wttai004/git_workshop/4_vs_code_and_other_tools.md

 <img width="1918" height="963" alt="Screenshot 2025-10-06 at 17 17 54" src="https://github.com/user-attachments/assets/3e76971f-1734-4653-9048-2df692df0e35" />

+Note: the innate git track history works wonderfully for small projects.
+For larger group projects with 15 collaborators, 10 branches and 5 commits a day, however, it tends to get bloated with histories not of your interest.
+In this case, one might want to fall back to command line or other tools.

 # Remote control with VS Code

 Clicking "Publich Branch" allows you to publish your branch to a connected GitHub account, assuming you have one set up.